-This section of Montabella Community Schools' annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended June 30, 2018.
+This section of Houghton Lake Community Schools (HLCS) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2018.
 Please read it in conjunction with the District's financial statements, which immediately follow this section.